theUtkarshRaj/Government-Scheme-QnA-using-RAG/readme.md

 The chatbot operates on a RAG pipeline, which is an intelligent way to make Large Language Models (LLMs) answer questions based on a specific set of documents.

 1.  **Load & Chunk**: When triggered by the user, scheme data from the `scheme_data.json` file is loaded.
 Each scheme is formatted into a `Document` object and split into manageable chunks.
 2.  **Embed & Store**: Each document chunk is converted into a numerical representation (embedding) using the `all-MiniLM-L6-v2` model.
-These embeddings are then stored in a **ChromaDB** vector store, which acts as a searchable local knowledge index.
+These embeddings are then stored in a **FAISS** vector store, which acts as a searchable local knowledge index.
 3.  **Retrieve**: When you ask a question, your query is also converted into an embedding.
-The system then searches the ChromaDB index to find the document chunks with the most similar embeddings (i.e., the most relevant schemes).
+The system then searches the FAISS index to find the document chunks with the most similar embeddings (i.e., the most relevant schemes).
 4.  **Augment & Generate**: The relevant documents (context), your question, and the recent chat history are combined into a single, detailed prompt.
 This "augmented" prompt is then sent to the Gemini LLM, which generates a final, context-aware answer.

 -----